VeloPayments/velo-interview-project-1-candidate/README.md

 ## Submitting your solution
 To submit your solution, please zip your project folder and email it to stuart.martin@velopayments.com.
-Alternatively, please fork the repo on github and email the link to your modified version to stuart.martin@velopayments.com.

 ## Repo notes
 The repo comes with an initial Spring Boot application, with a Controller and Service, and some POJO classes for the API.